Azure/bicep-types-az/generated/cdn/microsoft.cdn/2020-04-15/types.md

 * **defaultCustomBlockResponseBody**: string: If the action type is block, customer can override the response body.
 The body must be specified in base64 encoding.
 * **defaultCustomBlockResponseStatusCode**: int: If the action type is block, this field defines the default customer overridable http response status code.
 * **defaultRedirectUrl**: string: If action type is redirect, this field represents the default redirect URL for the client.
 * **enabledState**: 'Disabled' | 'Enabled': describes if the policy is in enabled state or disabled state.
-Possible values include: 'Disabled', 'Enabled'
 * **mode**: 'Detection' | 'Prevention': Describes if it is in detection mode or prevention mode at policy level.
-Possible values include: 'Prevention', 'Detection'

 ## RateLimitRuleList
 ### Properties